valerino/dotfiles/README.md

 * to update vim plugins, issue command _PackUpdate_ in vim once in a while...

 * to update zplug, issue _zplug update_ once in a while....

+* to install tmux plugin at first run: C-a C-I
+	* tmux prefix is set to C-a (screen-style)

 ## fonts (macos)
 ~~~